dunglas/frankenphp/docs/extensions.md

 go mod init github.com/my-account/my-module
 ```

-Also, you need to [get the PHP sources](https://www.php.net/downloads.php) for the next steps.
+The second step is to [get the PHP sources](https://www.php.net/downloads.php) for the next steps.
 Once you have them, decompress them into the directory of your choice, not inside your Go module:

 ```console
 tar xf php-*